Scalable Reactive Atomistic Dynamics with GAIA: Supplementary information

 \item GAIA can provide effective diversity to represent a wide range of chemical reactions.
-The diversity is established based on Nanoreactor, as implemented in ref.~\cite{G19_s}, where the expensive ab initio treatment is replaced by the semi-empirical tight-binding method with metadynamics.
-The implementation can provide higher efficiencies in capturing rare events compared to ANI-1xnr.
-This is because, in building the ANI-1xnr dataset, the Nanoreactor was powered by molecular dynamics with temperature and density oscillations, which, albeit driven by an MLIP, still inherently involved considerable computational cost.
-In addition, whereas the MLIP-driven molecular dynamics for ANI-1xnr requires a pre-existing (seed) dataset to train the corresponding MLIPs, our approach is capable of generating structures from scratch.
+The diversity is established using a Nanoreactor implementation following ref.~\cite{G19s}, where the expensive ab initio treatment is replaced by a semi-empirical tight-binding method with metadynamics.
+Compared with the MLIP-driven Nanoreactor in ANI-1xnr, the design of GAIA circumvents the need of iterative MLIP training to drive dynamics-based exploration.

-Furthermore, as an extension of Nanoreactor, we introduced three additional treatments to Nanoreactor$^+$ to achieve better exploration: (i) Quantum cluster growth~\cite{SPPH22_s} is adopted for the initial mixture arrangement of the user-specified input components, rather than relying on manual or random placement.
-The resulting arrangements serves as the initial configuration for the exploration. (ii) The outputs of Nanoreactor are filtered according to the bondmap similarity criterion, discarding results similar to previously generated ones and collecting until the desired number is reached. (iii) The random rotation is applied during the repeated placement of the generated structures to construct supercells, thereby better capturing the interactions involved.
+Furthermore, as an extension of Nanoreactor, we introduced three additional treatments to Nanoreactor$^+$ to achieve better exploration: (i) Quantum cluster growth~\cite{SPPH22s} is adopted for the initial mixture arrangement of the user-specified input components, rather than relying on manual or random placement.
+The resulting arrangements serve as the initial configuration for exploration. (ii) The outputs of Nanoreactor are filtered according to the bondmap similarity criterion, discarding results similar to previously generated ones and collecting until the desired number is reached. (iii) Random rotations are applied during the repeated placement of the generated structures to construct supercells, thereby better capturing the interactions involved.

-\item GAIA outperforms the state-of-the-art datasets on interfacial reactions.
-In a direct sense, this is accomplished by the five determined structure builders, while diverse interactions of metals or metalloids with nonmetallic components stem from the exploratory builder, Nanoreactor$^+$.
-In our evaluation, the Titan25-trained model achieved the improved results on the mol2surf task in the GAIA-Bench compared to the ones trained on MPTrj and ANI-1xnr (Fig.~\ref{fig:fig3}a,b,c).
-It also maintained its superiority under the actual simulations, outperforming the UMA model ~\cite{WDFG25_s} trained on multiple foundation datasets in a unified manner (Fig.~\ref{fig:fig3}d,e). \end{itemize}
+\item Titan25 enables MLIPs to achieve improved performance on interfacial reactions.
+This is accomplished by the exploratory builder, Nanoreactor$^+$, which produces diverse metal/metalloid–nonmetal interactions, alongside five determined structure builders that handle rule-based generation.
+In our evaluation, the Titan25-trained model achieved improved results on all the four GAIA-Bench tasks compared with the models trained on ANI-1xnr and MPTrj (Fig.~\ref{fig:fig3}a--c).
+It also maintained better performance in actual simulations, outperforming the UMA model~\cite{WDFG25s} trained on multiple foundation datasets in a unified manner (Fig.~\ref{fig:fig3}d,e). \end{itemize}